 Other costs are estimated at the time of the match based on the situation.
-Out-of-pocket costs are actual and typically range from \$1,200-\$1,500 and are due at the time of match.
-Types of things covered by this fee include but are not limited to: incidental office expenses, court filing fees, photocopy costs, phone (cell, long distance and collect), notary public charges, service fees, mileage, tolls, gasoline, weekend/after-hours consent signing fee, birth father and/or legal father searches, publication costs, and any other third-party expenses.
+Out-of-pocket costs are actual, but are typically \$2,000 and are due at the time of match.
+Types of things covered by this fee include but are not limited to: incidental office expenses, court filing fees, photocopy costs, phone (cell, long distance and collect), notary public charges, service fees, mileage, tolls, gasoline, weekend/after- hours consent signing fee, birth father and/or legal father searches, publication costs, and any other third- party expenses.